holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/primm_recursion_worksheet.md

 ### Modify

 1. Alter the code so there are only right angle turns.
-Run the code and then draw the result:
+Run the code and then sketch the result:
    ```

    ```
 2. Alter the code so that there is a third (recursive) call to `shape_one()` within each recursion level.
 Make sure that the result is symmetrical.
-Run the code and then draw the result:
+Run the code and then sketch the result:
    ```

    ```
 3. Alter the code so that the base case draws a small circle.
-Run the code and then draw the result:
+Run the code and then sketch the result:
    ```